 About the conference

-Please note that the conference has been postponed to 29 March.
+Please note that the conference has been postponed to 5 April.
+Conference in hybrid mode.

 Name of speaker: Saarthak Singh, PdD student in art history at New York University and visiting doctoral researcher at the EPHE.